plone/plone.docker/docs/scaling/swarm.rst

 Traefik monitoring interface is at port 8080 and Plone trafik goes through the port 80.

+You need to be running Docker Engine 1.12 on newer for this example to work.
-First we need to put Docker in swarm mode:
+First we need to put Docker in swarm mode if it is not already:

 .. code-block:: shell